 Re-use the water on your garden

-Ongoing water restrictions mean there's a lot of interest in using grey water from your laundry on the garden, but you can do this with your washing-up water too.
+In an increasingly dry country like Australia there's a lot of interest in using grey water from your laundry on the garden, but you can do this with your washing-up water too.

 If you're doing the bucket trick then just tip washing-up and rinse water out on the garden when you're done – your plants will thank you for it.